rockettheme/docs/Docs/wordpress/themes/g4myriad/aboutus.md

 ![MainBody](page_aboutus_4.jpeg)

-The page's content body is set in the **About Us** article.
-You will find the content used in the article below.
+The page's content body is set in the **About Us** post.
+You will find the content used in the post below.

 ~~~ .html
 <h3>Myriad, the Powerful Theme</h3>